 Kristin Beaumont, PhD, Associate Director and Assistant Professor, Genetics and Genomic Sciences.
 Dr. Beaumont uses single-cell and spatial transcriptomic analysis expertise to spearhead research investigating the role of heterogeneity in cancer metastasis.

 Michael Beaumont, PhD, Assistant Director and Assistant Professor, Genetics and Genomic Sciences.
 Dr. Beaumont leverages his functional genomics, tissue engineering, and neuroscience expertise to lead research toward understanding the genetic-phenotypic relationships of neural circuit dynamics and pathology in diverse disease states.

-Project operations are led by Nancy Francoeur, PhD (single-molecule technologies), Aana Hahn (high-throughput NGS platforms), Mandy Tin (single-cell and spatial technologies), and Hardik Shah (informatics).
+Project operations are led by Maya Fridrikh, MS (single-molecule technologies), Aana Hahn (high-throughput NGS platforms), Mandy Tin (single-cell and spatial technologies), and Hardik Shah (informatics).